-MAP Education, Inc. (the Foundation) was formed on October 31, 2016 (the Foundation's inception), to promote the financial well-being of the School by soliciting, receiving and administering funds for the operations of the School.
+Map Education, Inc. (the Foundation) was formed on October 13, 2016 (the Foundation's inception), to promote the financial well-being of the School by soliciting, receiving and administering funds for the operations of the School.
 The Foundation is exempt from Federal income taxes as an organization (not a private foundation) formed for charitable purposes under Section 501(c)(3) of the IRC.
 Donors may deduct contributions made to the Foundation within the requirements of the IRC.
 The Foundation is also exempt from state income taxes.
-However, income from certain activities not directly related to the Foundation had no unrelated business income tax during the year ended June 30, 2019.
+However, income from certain activities not directly related to the Foundation's tax-exempt purpose is subject to taxation as unrelated business income.
+The Foundation had no unrelated business income tax during the year ended June 30, 2022.
 The Foundation's activities consist of raising funds on behalf of the School.
 These restricted resources can only be used by or for the benefit of the School; therefore, the Foundation is considered a component unit of the School.
 The School and the Foundation have common management.
 Because of these factors, the combined general purpose financial statements of the School and the Foundation are presented on a combined basis (see below).